 - 2. Meanwhile, saute onions in oil until tender; add the wine, raisins, sugar and salt.
 Bring to a boil.
 Reduce heat; cook, uncovered, for 45 minutes or until liquid is evaporated.
 Stir in vinegar and thyme; cook and stir 10 minutes longer to blend flavors.
 Set aside.

 - 3. Drain and discard marinade.
 Place pork on a rack coated with cooking spray in a shallow roasting pan.
-Bake, uncovered, at 425° for 20-30 minutes or until a meat thermometer reads 160°.
+Bake, uncovered, at 425° for 20-30 minutes or until a thermometer reads 160°.
 Let stand for 5-10 minutes before slicing.
 Serve with warm red onion topping.
 Yield: 6 servings.